 My name is Iris and I am based at a beautiful smallholding in mid-Wales on the very edge of Snowdonia with my 5 horses and ponies, 2 dogs, 3 cats, 7 sheep and 7 lambs.
 My family is around at times, but with 2 grown up sons you never quite know what they are up to and my husband has to work away a lot.
 We have moved to this amazing property 18 months ago, with the intention to start a dog training centre and a horse / human relationship teaching hub.
 However, the property requires quite a lot of work for us to be able to move towards the overall aim.
 So if you have good carpentry / general maintenance & sound animal skills to help me with some of my projects, you would be helping me to get there sooner.
 We have taken on a lot and even maintaining the current status quo takes a lot of doing.

 I have a passion for all animals, especially horses and dogs, with whom I spend many hours a day with.
 I am a dog and horse behaviourist, which means I work with them to learn and understand how I can help them and at times their human counterparts.
-All my animals have been rescued and my intention is to help many more.
+All my animals have been rescued apart from the sheep and my intention is to help many more.
 In addition to the above, I am a fully trained podiatrist (doing horses feet) and I also teach the piano accordion.
 I am always keen to pass on my knowledge if someone wants to learn.
 I have an outgoing personality and would love to share this wonderful space with like-minded people who are motivated to help do what's necessary to achieve our overall aim.